uc-cdis/gen3.org/content/resources/user/gen3-client.md

 * * *

-The gen3-client can be [downloaded from Github](https://github.com/uc-cdis/cdis-data-client/releases/latest) for Windows, Linux or Mac OS, or it can be installed from source using Google's [GO language](https://golang.org/dl/) (instructions in Github README).
+The gen3-client can be [downloaded from Github](https://github.com/uc-cdis/cdis-data-client/releases/latest) for Windows, Linux, or Mac OS, or it can be installed from source using Google's [GO language](https://golang.org/dl/) (instructions in Github README).

 To install, download the correct version for your operating system and unzip the archive.
 The program must be executed from the command-line by running the command `gen3-client <options>`.
 For more detailed instructions, see the section below for your operating system.